Cyril Wilkinson: Hockey

-As well as appearing for Great Britain as a member of the gold medal winning team in the 1920 Olympics, he also represented and captained the England side.
-At club level, he played for Hampstead.
+At the 1920 Olympic Games in Antwerp, he represented Great Britain at the hockey tournament.
+He also represented and captained the England side.
+At club level, he played for Hampstead & Westminster Hockey Club.

 Cricket

 He made his debut in first-class cricket for The Gentlemen of England in 1908.
 He subsequently played for Surrey between 1909 and 1920.
 He captained the side in 1914, when it won the County Championship, 1919 and 1920, though he had to miss a number of matches through business commitments.

 He was a useful right-handed batsman who, in 54 first-class appearances, scored 1,773 runs at an average of 25.32, with 3 centuries and a highest score of 135.
 This innings was against Middlesex at The Oval, and it took him less than two hours.
 He was an occasional slow left-arm bowler, with 23 wickets to his credit at 31.47 and best innings figures of 6-43.

 His last senior match (though not first-class) was a two-day fixture in 1928 in which he played for the Civil Service cricket team against the touring West Indians.
-Subsequently he was an enthusiastic club cricketer, He appeared every August for Sidmouth.
+Subsequently, he was an enthusiastic club cricketer, He appeared every August for Sidmouth.
 In 1953, when aged 69, he scored 50 and took all ten wickets against the Nondescripts.

 His father, Anthony Wilkinson, also played first-class cricket.